The Estate Vineyard “Our Family Story”

-Our long love affair with grapes and the wine they make is quite a passionate affair itself.
+Fall 2018 marked our venture into the world of wine.
+We chose to designate 12 acres of the farmland as our “terroir,” or what the French call a given spot with the right conditions to produce distinctive wines.
 Grape growing in Minnesota is a testament to the benefits of research and resourcefulness.
 Elmer Swenson, noted horticulturalist, created, among others, the cold-climate Edelweiss and St. Croix varieties.
-Our cold climate can be quite harsh for many grape varieties, but thanks to the research and perseverance of the University of Minnesota, we are ripe for a few cold-hardy hybrid grape varieties.
-And, that includes one of the state’s most important grapes.
+Our cold climate can be quite harsh for many grape varieties, but thanks to the research and perseverance of the University of Minnesota, our state produces some of the most important grapes.

 Marquette is a complex hybrid, one that involves Vitis vinifera as well as American species.
 It is named after Pere Marquette, a Jesuit missionary, and 17th century explorer in North America and has been said by the University of Minnesota to be a cousin of Frontenac and a grandson of pinot noir.
 In 2006, the Marquette was developed from a cross of MN 1094 – a complex hybrid including Vitis riparia and Vitis vinifera – with the French hybrid Ravat 262.
 The grape has high sugar, moderate acidity and good tannin levels.